Do you love houseplants? They liven up any home and bring a touch of nature indoors.

 Leaf miners are an insect that lays eggs on the leaves of indoor plants.

-These tunnels and damage to the surface layer of leaves are a detriment to the overall health of plants; due to their destructive nature, indoor gardeners need to be aware and knowledgeable about this type of pest control.
+These tunnels and damage to the surface layer of leaves detriment the overall health of plants; due to their destructive nature, indoor gardeners need to be aware and knowledgeable about this type of pest control.

 The plant variety’s incidence/prevalence may vary; some leaf-miner species target specific foliage or vines.

-Some common signs that a plant could harbor these insects include white spots on its leaves and webs wrapped around stems causing premature wilting or yellowing foliage.
+Some common signs that a plant could harbor these insects include white spots on its leaves and webs wrapped around stems, which cause premature wilting or yellowing of foliage.

 Other indicators include frass (insect feces) sticking outside from their burrows in the veins of their host plant, as well as tiny remnants left behind by larvae when they move onto other plants to feed.